 This type of weave is perhaps the most popular option since many people choose to do it themselves at home.
 The key here is to opt for high-quality tracks and glue them correctly.
 Then it’s all about practice, practice, practice.
 You’ll need to know how to separate the hair and how to apply the glue.

-The downside is that glue can be damaging to your natural hair so extra care is needed and they won’t last very long.
+The downside is that glue can damage your natural hair, so extra care is needed and won’t last very long.

-Drawstring weaves are perfect for those who enjoy wearing the hair up like said in a ponytail.
+Drawstring weaves are perfect for those who enjoy wearing the hair up, like said in a ponytail.
 This is pretty much the definition of Ariana Grande’s hair.
-Unlike the other weaves, the drawstring is not to be attached to existing hair or scalp, instead, these are bonded to the head by using hair combs and elastic drawstrings.
+Unlike the other weaves, the drawstring is not attached to existing hair or scalp; instead, these are bonded to the head by using hair combs and elastic drawstrings.
 And you guessed it, this type of weave can be quickly removed.

 Lace Front Weaves

-This weave is exactly like the classic sew-in weaves, the only difference is that there is a lace closure or frontal that is situated perfectly in line with the hairline.
+This weave is exactly like the classic sew-in weaves; the only difference is a lace closure or frontal situated ideally in line with the hairline.
 This is done to achieve a natural merging of the extension with the natural hair.

-This type of weave is also similar to sew-in weaves, however, tiny braids are not required.
-When choosing the interlocking weave, the salon professional will have to carefully sew the micro-thin weft onto loose hair.
+This type of weave is also similar to sew-in weaves.
+However, tiny braids are not required.
+When choosing the interlocking weave, the salon professional will carefully sew the micro-thin weft onto loose hair.
 With this technique, your weave is not likely to come down.

-Nowadays there are many countries that export human hair for hair weaving.
+Nowadays, many countries export human hair for hair weaving.
 Check out some of the most popular hair below.

-Hair that comes from Peru is popular because of its lightweight.
-This is one of the most sought after since it will hamper the feeling of heaviness when you opt for this type of weave.
+Hair that comes from Peru is famous because of its lightweight.
+This is one of the most sought-after since it will hamper the feeling of heaviness when you opt for this type of weave.

-Because is also a free-flowing type of hair, it will provide every woman’s dream of a natural look.
-It also adds a lot of volumes and is you’ll love how silky it is, perfect for photos.
+Because it is also a free-flowing type of hair, it will provide every woman’s dream of a natural look.
+It also adds a lot of volumes, and is you’ll love how silky it is, perfect for photos.

 If you want to go for a healthy hair look, then Malaysian hair is the way o go.
-This type of hair is very glossy and shiny, which will automatically make your hair feel and look incredibly healthy and captivating.
+This type of hair is glossy, automatically making your hair feel and look incredibly beneficial and captivating.

-Another great thing about Malaysian hair is that is super easy to control and you can choose from different styles.
+Another great thing about Malaysian hair is that it is super easy to control, and you can choose from different styles.

 If you are tired of your relaxed strands and very fine hair, then Indian hair is the right option for you since it is known for its thickness and volume.
 The texture of Indian hair is unlike any other and makes it fantastic to rock many different hairstyles.
 In addition, it doesn’t take much to maintain and can quickly be out of the door.

 Brazilian hair is like the holy grail of hair types.
-It is widely known for its density and full texture plus its versatility makes it one of the most popular types of hair in the market.
-Brazilian hair is typically very shiny and it can be found in rich colors and textures.
+It is widely known for its density, full texture, and versatility, making it one of the most popular hair types in the market.
+Brazilian hair is typically gleaming, and it can be found in rich colors and textures.

-This type of hair is generally very smooth, thick and silky; if you aim for a more moderate hairstyle, then you may want to choose this type of hair.
-Don’t expect Eurasian hair to hold a lot of curls, instead is ideal for the flat iron.
+This type of hair is generally very smooth, thick, and silky; if you aim for a more moderate hairstyle, then you may want to choose this type of hair.
+Don’t expect Eurasian hair to hold a lot of curls; instead, it is ideal for a flat iron.

-If you are desperate for a new hairstyle but do not wish to spend your whole salary, then Synthetic hair is for you.
-Synthetic hair is super accessible and it comes in a number of styles, the downside however is that it can only be used in the same style that it was bought.
-So versatility is not a strong point for synthetic hair and lastly, some people may be allergic to this type of weave.
+If you are desperate for a new hairstyle but do not wish to spend your whole salary, synthetic hair is for you.
+Synthetic hair is super accessible, and it comes in several styles; the downside, however, is that it can only be used in the same fashion that it was bought.
+So versatility is not a strong point for synthetic hair, and lastly, some people may be allergic to this type of weave.

-If you are ready to spend money on a weave you might want to go for natural hair and think of it as an investment.
-Natural hair may be more expensive but it is also worth it if you want a naturally enhanced appearance.
+If you are ready to spend money on a weave, you might want to go for natural hair and consider it an investment.
+Natural hair may be more expensive, but it is also worth it if you want a naturally enhanced appearance.

-It will not only last longer but you can also tailor it to your liking.
-You can cut it and put color in it and will still look splendid.
+It will not only last longer, but you can also tailor it to your liking.
+You can cut it and put color in it, and it will still look splendid.